mariolambrette/AnimalTrackR/README.md

 )
 ```

-`nimgs` defines the total number of images that will be exported from
+`nimgs` defines the total number of images that will be exported.
+The
-the specified video.
-The default number (1600) will provide around 1000
+default number (1600) will provide around 1000 training images and 300
-training images and 300 images each for testing and validation.
-In many
+images each for testing and validation.
+In many cases this will be
-cases this will be sufficient to train highly effective models, but more
+sufficient to train effective models, but more complex experimental
-complex experimental scenes may require a larger number of training
+scenes may require a larger number of training images, particularly if
-images, particularly if the backgrounds employed are highly variable.
+the backgrounds employed are highly variable.
+The recommendation is to
-The recommendation is to start with the default number and start
+start with the default number and start training detection models, then
-training detection models, then add further images if model performance
+add further images if model performance is poor.
-is poor.

-`extract_Images()` will populate the ‘/ToAnnotate’ folder within the
+`extract_Images()` will populate the ‘/ToAnnotate’ folder in the project
-project directory with ’\*.jpg’ files extracted from experimental
+directory with ’\*.jpg’ files extracted from experimental footage.
-footage.

 ### Image annotation